Anon-Exploiter/sast-dast/README.md

 -   [x] Python vulnerable RCE application
 -   [ ] Github actions (executes on PR to main/master branch)
-    -   [ ] Implement SAST using bandit
+    -   [x] Implement SAST using bandit and post results in slack
     -   [ ] Implement DAST using OWASP ZAP (need app deployed somewhere - k8s to the rescue!)
     -   [ ] Deploy application using Kubernetes for OWASP ZAP scan
--   [ ] Post gist of found vulnerabilities in Slack
+-   [x] Post gist of found vulnerabilities in Slack
+    -   [x] SAST - Use hashicorp vault to reference slack bot credentials
-    -   [ ] Use hashicorp vault to reference slack bot credentials
+    -   [ ] DAST - Use hashicorp vault to reference slack bot credentials